carpentries-incubator/git-novice-branch-pr/episodes/07-branches.md

 Before we used the `checkout` command to checkout a file from a specific commit using commit hashes or `HEAD` and the filename (`git checkout HEAD <file>`).
-The `checkout` command can also be used to checkout an entire version of the repository, updating all files in the repository to match the state of a desired commit.
+The `checkout` command can also be used to checkout an entire previous version of the repository, updating all files in the repository to match the state of a desired commit.

 Branches allow us to do this using a human-readable name rather than memorizing